Europe-Action: Political activism: 1963–1966

-Europe-Action was launched in January 1963 by Dominique Venner as a nationalist movement escorted by a magazine of the same name, in which Alain de Benoist and François d'Orcival soon became journalists.
-Jacques Ploncard d'Assac initially wrote for the magazine but soon denounced his anti-Christian stance and left in August 1963.
-The editing company of the magazine, Société de Presse et d'Édition Saint-Just, was founded in November 1962 by Venner, Suzanne Gingembre, the spouse of former OAS treasurer Maurice Gingembre, and Jacques de Larocque-Latour, a racist caricaturist.
-Pierre Bousquet, a former Waffen-SS, later joined the company.
+Europe-Action was launched in January 1963 by Dominique Venner as a nationalist movement, accompanied by a magazine of the same name.
+Soon after its launch, Alain de Benoist and François d'Orcival joined the publication as journalists.
+Initially, Jacques Ploncard d'Assac contributed to the magazine, but he soon repudiated its anti-Christian stance and left in August 1963.
+The magazine was published by Société de Presse et d'Édition Saint-Just, a company founded in November 1962 by Venner, Suzanne Gingembre (the wife of former OAS treasurer Maurice Gingembre), and Jacques de Larocque-Latour, a racist caricaturist.
+Pierre Bousquet, a former member of the Waffen-SS, later became part of the company.

-In 1964, De Benoist became the editor-in-chief of the weekly publication Europe-Action hebdomadaire.
-Along with the Federation of Nationalist Students, Europe-Action supported the far-right candidacy of Jean-Louis Tixier-Vignancour in the 1965 presidential election through the "T.V.
-Committees".
-After a dispute between the leader of Occident, Pierre Sidos, and the campaign director Jean-Marie Le Pen, Europe-Action volunteers replaced Occident as a support group in the Comité Jeunes ("Youth Committee") of Tixier-Vignancour.
-Venner's movement used its militant base to organize demonstrations against Algerian immigration.
+In 1964, Alain de Benoist took over as editor-in-chief of the weekly Europe-Action hebdomadaire.
+Along with the Federation of Nationalist Students, Europe-Action supported the far-right presidential candidacy of Jean-Louis Tixier-Vignancour in 1965 through the Tixier-Vignancour Committees.
+Following a dispute between Occident leader Pierre Sidos and campaign director Jean-Marie Le Pen, Europe-Action volunteers stepped in to support Tixier-Vignancour by joining his Comité Jeunes ("Youth Committee").
+Venner's movement also mobilised its militant base to organise demonstrations against Algerian immigration.

-From June 1965 to 1966, Jean Mabire was redactor-in-chief of Europe-Action.
-After the electoral demise of Tixier-Vignancour, head members of Europe-Action founded in 1966 the European Rally for Liberty (REL), along with by young nationalists from the Federation of Nationalist Students.
-Europe-Action hebdomadaire became the organ for the European Rally for Liberty during the campaign, and was replaced by a short-lived magazine named L'Observateur Européen.
-The REL was only able to run 27 candidates during the 1967 legislative election and failed at 2.58% of the votes.
-This electoral debacle is cited as conducive to the foundation of the ethno-nationalist think tank GRECE and the development of Nouvelle Droite meta-politics.
+From June 1965 to 1966, Jean Mabire served as redactor-in-chief of Europe-Action.
+After Tixier-Vignancour’s electoral defeat, key members of Europe-Action founded the European Rally for Liberty (REL) in 1966, in collaboration with young nationalists from the Federation of Nationalist Students.
+During the campaign, Europe-Action hebdomadaire became the organ of the REL before being replaced by a short-lived magazine titled L'Observateur Européen.
+The REL managed to field only 27 candidates during the 1967 legislative election, garnering just 2.58% of the vote, a failure often seen as paving the way for the creation of the ethno-nationalist think tank GRECE and the evolution of Nouvelle Droite meta-politics.

-The magazine released its last issue in November 1966 following the bankruptcy of its publishing house.
-Europe-Action ended definitively in the summer 1967 after a failed attempt to relaunch the publication.
-It had an estimated circulation of 7,500 to 10,000.
-The symbol of Europe-Action was a hoplite helmet.
+The magazine released its final issue in November 1966 following the bankruptcy of its publishing house, and Europe-Action ceased to exist in the summer of 1967 after an unsuccessful attempt to revive the publication.
+At its peak, the magazine had an estimated circulation of between 7,500 and 10,000 copies.
+Its symbol was a hoplite helmet.